CuriousCI/software-engineering/software-engineering.typ

     end: 17,
 )

-The example in ```typ listings/mean.cpp``` shows how the incremental computation of the mean gives a result, wherease the traditional procedure return `Inf`.
-The other advantage of the incremental procedure (or _online_ procedure) is that it does not require for the data to be stored in a vector, thus saving the memory needed to memorize the values.
+The examples in ```typ listings/mean.cpp``` show how the incremental computation of the mean gives a valid result, whereas the traditional procedure returns `Inf`.

-#pagebreak()

 === Welford's online algorithm <welford>